-If behaviour does not improve after imposing a sanction designed by the teacher, the next step/sanction should be discussed by Studies Coordinator, House Coordinator and Deputy Principal Teaching and Learning or Deputy Principal Wellbeing.
+If behaviour does not improve after imposing a sanction designed by the teacher, the next step/sanction should be discussed by Studies Coordinator, House Coordinator and Deputy Principal Development if appropriate.
+The behaviour management flowchart may come into use here.
 Such behaviour warrants involvement of the parents who should be told of the sanctions implemented.

-If there is a clear refusal to commit to a plan then the parents may be called for an interview to discuss the next step with the Deputy Principal Wellbeing or Principal.
+If there is a clear refusal to commit to a plan then the parents may be called for an interview to discuss the next step with the Deputy Principal Development or Principal.
+This interview is followed by a formal letter to the student's home clearly outlining the change of behaviour necessary or a behaviour contract.
+The teacher, coordinators and Deputy Principal Development should receive a copy of this letter.

 Upon repetition of the same behaviour, the student may be suspended from the College.
+The onus is now on her and her family to devise a plan that will work.
 The Principal will use his/her discretion to decide if the plan is viable.
 The family will be referred to other agencies and schools to consider all options.